Sunrepe/myo_data_capture/README.md

 This script can capture every gesture's emg data by myo armband

-You can use the data to try your own classifier.
+You can use the data to train your own classifier.